pkyurkchiev/practice-biel/cource-work/Implementations/LibraryManager/README.md

 - in "Default Project: LM.WebServices" with command `update-database`.
 - Check in SQL Server Object Explorer the new DB "LibraryDb" already exists.
 - Also check the tables dbo.Library & dbo.Users are created under "LibraryDb".
+#### Step 5
+- Test the Web API in /swagger.
+- Test the Web API in Postman.